ethereum-optimism/specs/specs/interop.md

 in the future.
 One possible way to handle explicit denial of service attacks is to utilize identity in iterated games such that the block builder can ban identities that submit malicious transactions.

-#### Relaying Messages
+#### Executing Messages

-All of the information required to satisfy the invariants MUST be included to or committed to in the calldata of the function that is used to execute relaying messages.
+All of the information required to satisfy the invariants MUST be included to or committed to in the calldata of the function that is used to execute messages.
 Both the block builder and the smart contract use this information to ensure that all system invariants are held.

 ```solidity